GU4243-ADS/project-3-algorithms-project-3-algorithms-group-2/README.md

 #### Results

-We were unable to optimize the E-step for this project.
-Given additional time, we would have debugged the e-step and evaluated the model's performance using MAE and Ranked Scoring to compare against the memory-based algorithm.
+Due to time constraints, we were unable to run the EM algorithm on the whole movie dataset; we instead ran on a small subset of each movie data and extracted the parameters (gamma array, 3-dimensional array with probabilities of giving a certain movie a certain score if a user belongs to a certain cluster, and assignment matrix, an .
+Given additional time, we would have evaluated the model's performance using MAE and Ranked Scoring to compare against the memory-based algorithm.
 In addition, computing running time would have allowed us to confirm one of the biggest advantages of the model-based algorithm, computational efficiency.

 ### Contribution statement:

 + Wanting Cheng:
 + Kelvin Kai:
-+ Joo Kim: Coded and organized E and M-step functions, created and contributed to readme and PPT presentation.
++ Joo Kim: Helped code and organize E and M-step functions, created and contributed to readme and PPT presentation.
 + Kenny Warner:

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.